selimslab/selimslab.github.io/HOME/_STEM/natural-sciences/classical-physics.md

 Electricity, magnetism, and light are three faces of the same thing,

-Light is how we perceive an electro-magnetic field, dancing and creating each other, travelling together, at the speed of light, well because it **is** light
+Light is electric and magnetic fields travelling together, dancing and creating each other

+These dancing fields happen to travel at the speed of light, well because this is what light is

 To change the speed of anything, you need to apply a force, and higher its mass, stronger the force must be